-Other non-current assets represent investments in equity security of private companies with equity interest from 5% to 20%, over which the Group exerts no significant influence and are measured initially at cost.
-As of December 31, 2012, the other non-current assets also include dividend receivable from Datong of RMB 7,561, recorded at amortized cost after discounting with the effective interest rate.
+Other non-current assets represent investments in equity security of private companies which the group owes equity interest of less than 20%, over which the Group exerts no significant influence and are measured initially at cost.
+As of December 31, 2012, the other non-current assets also include dividend receivable from Datong of RMB7,561, recorded at amortized cost after discounting with the effective interest rate.
+As of December 31, 2013, dividend receivable from Datong of RMB7,561 was fully impaired.